learn-co-curriculum/sinatra-project-planning-structured/README.md

 #### NOW, consider front-end concerns like controllers and views

 7. Start with your ApplicationController helpers - `#logged_in?` and `#current_user`

     - add your login/signup/signout routes

 8. Build out controller routes for other models (add a controller for each model)

 9. Build views and controller actions based on the flow of your app, one step at a time, testing as you go!

     - Use `shotgun` and `pry` (or `raise`/`inspect`) all the time!

 ### Handy Tools

 - [draw.io][]: Not an artist?
 No problem!
 Draw.io is a free tool for, well, drawing, but it’s great for making model diagrams and wireframing your site.
 Check it out!

 - [Corneal][]: Corneal is a gem used for scaffolding out a Sinatra project.
 You are welcome to use it.
 However, you should understand what it's doing.
 Remove any folders and files you're not using.
 For example, if you're not going to write any tests, delete the `spec` folder.
 Feel free to build your project out by hand if you like too.

 - [The Sinatra Docs][]: What?!
 You haven’t looked through the Sinatra documentation yet??
 Do yourself a favor and check them out.
 A good library should have good docs, and Sinatra definitely does.
 Official documentation is a good starting point for whatever tool you’re using.

-- Slack: You’re in the #sinatra-section channel, right?
+- Slack: Take advantage of your cohort slack channel?
 Drop questions you have in there, work together with your fellow students!

 - [Study groups][]: Look out for study groups.
-These could be instructor-led or student-led, and in particular look for open office hours, project support office hours, or topics pertaining to what you’re building.
+These could be instructor-led or student-led, and in particular look for support office hours, or topics pertaining to what you’re building.

 - [Some context][]: What should we be learning here anyway?